be9904/be9904.github.io/_posts/2025-09-12-nnoverview.md

 # Introduction

 A neural network is a machine learning model that stacks perceptrons in layers and its structure is inspired by the human brain.
-The human brain has countless neurons connected into a network, each sending signals to other neurons.
+The human brain has countless neurons connected into a network, sending signals to each other.
 While a neural network also aims to follow this structure, it consists of layers with several perceptrons in each layer.
 This structural choice is due to simplicity in implementation.
 <p align="center">
   <img src="/assets/img/2025-09-12-nnoverview/Kelly_Neural_network.jpg" width="70%" height="70%">
  </p>